 Cables with multiple fibers are widely applied to high-density indoor or outdoor installations.
-Breakout and distribution fiber optic cables are the common used types.
+Breakout and distribution fiber optic cables are the commonly used types.
 However, people may mix them together because they have a similar outer appearance.
-Actually, the inner structure of these cables are totally different.
-In this article, some differences between breakout and distribution cables will be discussed.
+Actually, the inner structure of these cables is totally different.
+In this article, some differences between breakout cables and distribution cables will be discussed.

-Breakout cable is also known as fan-out cable.
-As the following picture shows, breakout cable consists two or more simplex cables bundled around a central strength member.
+The breakout cable is also known as fan-out cable.
+As the following picture shows, breakout cable consists of two or more simplex cables bundled around a central strength member.
 Each fiber has its own jacket and all of the fibers are packaged together inside the same outer jacket.
 Thus, breakout cable can also be broken out into individual simplex cables for separate use when running through walls of a building.
-Breakout cable is usually designed with tight buffer and the fiber counts are varied from 2 to 24 fibers.
+The breakout cable is usually designed with tight buffer and the fiber counts are varied from 2 to 24 fibers.

 According to different fiber ratings, breakout cable can be divided into breakout riser cable and breakout plenum cable.
 Breakout riser cable is widely used for vertical riser and general horizontal applications.
 However, when the cable is needed for ducts, plenums and other spaces with environmental air returns, breakout plenum cable is the better choice.